home-assistant/home-assistant.io/source/_integrations/tuya.markdown

     - Incorrect availability zone: See [Availability Zone](https://github.com/tuya/tuya-home-assistant/wiki/Tuya-IoT-Platform-Configuration-Guide-Using-Smart-Home-PaaS#region--available-zone-correspondence) and select the correct availability zone.

-"1100:param is empty":
+"1100: param is empty":
   description: Empty parameter of username or app.
 Fill the parameters refer to [Tuya credential table](https://github.com/tuya/tuya-home-assistant/wiki/Install-Tuya-v2?_source=d10de34623e3daca5b02e3c31528a0c4#3-enter-your-tuya-credential).

-"2406:skill id invalid":
+"2406: skill id invalid":
   description: Make sure that your cloud project on the [Tuya IoT Platform](https://iot.tuya.com/cloud/) should be created after May 25, 2021.
 Otherwise, you need to create a new project or migrate data to a new project.
 For more information, see [Operation on the Tuya IoT Platform](https://developer.tuya.com/en/docs/iot/migrate-from-an-older-version?id=Kamee9wtbd00b#title-3-Operation%20on%20the%20Tuya%20IoT%20Platform).

-"28841105:No permissions.
+"28841105: No permissions.
 This project is not authorized to call this API":
   description: >
     Some APIs are not authorized, please [Subscribe](https://developer.tuya.com/en/docs/iot/applying-for-api-group-permissions?id=Ka6vf012u6q76#title-2-Subscribe%20to%20cloud%20products) then [Authorize](https://developer.tuya.com/en/docs/iot/applying-for-api-group-permissions?id=Ka6vf012u6q76#title-3-Authorize%20projects%20to%20call%20the%20cloud%20product).
 The following APIs must be subscribed for this tutorial: